Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-installation.md

 You can copy the below script and replace required parameters manually.

-**Note:** `Use web server to view HTML files as real-time updates will not work if you directly open the HTML file in the browser.`
+> **Note**: Use web server to view HTML files as real-time updates will not work if you directly open the HTML file in the browser.

 #### Script
 ```javascript